hrushikeshrv/ocw/6.045J/lec8.md

 nav_order: 8
 ---

-# Turing Degrees, Dovetailing, Godel
+# Lecture 8 - Turing Degrees, Dovetailing, Godel

 In the last lecture we defined Turing degrees, which are basically sets of languages.
 A Turing degree consists of a set of languages that can all be reduced to another